FIBA Europe Cup: Tournament

 The tournament proper begins with a regular season of 32 teams, divided into eight groups.
 Seeding is used whilst making the draw for this stage, whilst teams from the same country may not be drawn into groups together.
 Each team meets the others in its group in home and away games, in a round-robin format.
 The winning team and runner-up from each group then progress to the second round with 16 teams divided into four groups.
 Each team meets the others in its group in home and away games, in a round-robin format.

 For the play-offs, the winning team and runner-up from each group join them and play a two-legged format.
 Until 2019, the fifth-placed teams and sixth-placed teams were dropped from the Basketball Champions League regular season.
 The regular season is usually played from October to December and the second round is played from December to January, whilst the play-offs start in February.

 Finals

 The Finals were played in either a Final Four tournament format or with a two-legged series.

 Performance by club

-A total number of 130 clubs from 38 FIBA member countries have participated in the competition.
-The competition has been won by 6 clubs from 5 different countries.
+A total number of 140 clubs from 38 FIBA member countries have participated in the competition.
+The competition has been won by eight clubs from seven countries.

+Teams from Italy have been most successful, as two teams won the title and three other teams finished as runners-up.